 Ergonomics is an important and beneficial tool for those who choose to utilize it.
 While many people recognize this term in the office as related to awkwardly shaped keyboards and overpriced roller chairs, there’s much more to it than that.

 Ergonomics is primarily about the health and comfort of those who utilize it.
 Sitting in an office for hours on end can cause stress and even harm to the body.
 Implementing ergonomics can alleviate this pain and tension and improve your overall health.
-Here’s what you should know about improving your office ergonomics and positioning yourself for success!
+Here’s what you should know about improving your office ergonomics, providing a safer workplace, and positioning yourself for success!

 What Are Ergonomics?

 Ergonomics is the result of keeping in mind the limitations and movements of an individual when designing the area in which that individual will work.
-Put simply, ergonomics in practice is designing and arrangings items and tools in a way that makes human interaction safe and efficient.
+Put simply, ergonomics in practice is designing and arrangings items and tools in a way that makes human interaction safe and efficient and therefore safer.

-The science behind ergonomics is all about creating an environment that allows your body to position itself and move about naturally.
+The science behind ergonomics is all about creating an environment that allows your body to position itself and moves about naturally.
 Regardless of your job, sitting in an unnatural position all day can cause harm to your joints and muscles.
-Improper lifting techniques, or straining yourself to get something off a high shelf multiple times a day are all examples of improper ergonomics.
-Ergonomics are everywhere and when you understand the benefits of proper ergonomics, you’ll see why they’re so important and how you should implement them into your daily life.
+Improper lifting techniques or straining yourself to get something off a high shelf multiple times a day are all examples of improper ergonomics.
+Ergonomics are everywhere, and when you understand the benefits of proper ergonomics, you’ll see why they’re so important and how you should implement them into your daily life.

 Benefits Of Ergonomics